GUIDED TOURS FAQS

 Q: Can I take my young child kayaking on Casco Bay?

-Only children ages 7 and up can kayak with Portland Paddle, and in some circumstances we only allow children age 10 and up.
-For example, most of our guided trips (with the exception of the Family Paddle) are only for children ages 10 and up.
-We also may not allow young children to go kayaking when seas are especially choppy.
+Only children ages 7 and up can paddle with Portland Paddle.
+With the exception of the Family Paddle children must be 10 or older for Tours.
+For the half-day tour the minimum age is 12 and for the full-day tour the minimum age is 15.
+Additionally, we may not allow young children to go kayaking when seas are especially choppy.
+Any child under the age of 16 must be accompanied by an adult.
+Anyone under the age of 18 must have a liability waiver signed by an adult.
 In general, kayaking on protected lakes and rivers is often a better option than paddling on the ocean if you have young children.
-Safety is our top priority and we are always especially cautious and conservative when it comes to sending out young children onto the ocean.
+Safety is our top priority and we are always especially cautious and conservative when it comes to sending young children onto the ocean.

 Q: Do I need a reservation?

 Reservations for rentals are not required, but on busy days we often run out of boats or SUPs.
 If you are sure you are going paddling, it's a good idea to make a reservation.
 It's especially important if you have a large group or a preference for a particular boat or board.

 Q: I have kayaked many times before and am very athletic and outdoorsy.
 Do I really need to learn kayak rescue skills before renting?